 Rome – The showpiece of Italy.
 This was the cradle of civilization for thousands of years. and the center of the establishment of Christianity.
 It is here you bear witness to all of this and more.
 A modern city for art, history, scenic gardens, and iconic landscapes.
 Combine this with shopping, memorable dining, and nightlife and you have so many reasons why Rome is at the top of visitors’ must-see list.

 Amalfi Coast – surrounded by water, Italy is known for the beauty of its coastlines.
 Factor in the mild climate and you have thirteen towns and thirty miles of ocean playgrounds to wander and explore along the Amalfi coastline.
-From Sorrento in the north to Salerno in the south, staying in and exploring the popular towns of Positano, Amalfi, and Ravello is easily accessed by boat or public transportation to enjoy the beaches and cliffside views.
+From Sorrento in the north to Salerno in the south, staying in and exploring the popular towns of Positano, Amalfi, and Ravello is easily accessed by boat, public transportation or private tour to enjoy the beaches and cliffside views.

 Tuscany – The central region of Italy with its connection to arts and sciences, and as one of the top wine regions in the world.
 From the sites of the capital city of Florence to the medieval towns and villages of Siena, San Gimignano, and the coastal region of Pisa.
 Tuscany draws you into her charms with breathtaking scenery, historic local culture, delicious foods, and famed wine villages that together make it a cultural destination.